 Soften, Sooth, Allow

-The best strategy I’ve found to attend to these emotions is the process developed by Kristin Neff and Chris Germer, experts in Mindfulness, Compassion, and well-being.
-The simplicity of Soften, Sooth, Allow is a life changer.
+The best strategy I’ve found to attend to these emotions is a process developed by Kristin Neff and Chris Germer, experts in Mindfulness, Compassion, and well-being.
+The simplicity of Soften, Sooth, Allow, is a life changer.
 Give it a try!

 - Easing back out… When you’re ready, slowly open your eyes, letting your attention move out into the world around you.